Gary-XC/Gary-XC/README.md

 ## 🌱 Side Interests

 When I'm not coding, you'll find me:
-- 🎣 Fishing by the water
+- 🎣 Fishing
-- 🌱 Gardening and growing new things
+- 🌱 Gardening

 ## 📫 How to reach me